Inle Lake: Beautiful Reflections Of Lives

 4. Phaung Daw U Pagoda

 This red-and-gold tiered pagoda is the most popular attraction in the Inle Lake area.
-The walls of the temple are covered with paintings depicting Buddhist legends, making it absolutely stunning both inside and out.
+The walls of the temple are covered with paintings depicting Buddhist legends, making it stunning both inside and out.
 An exquisite shrine with five tiny Buddha sculptures of significant religious significance lies in the heart of the edifice.

 The sculptures of Phaung Daw U Pagoda are well-known Buddhist relics wrapped in gold leaf, which worshippers use every day when they come to pray.
 Every year, an 18-day Pagoda Festival is celebrated to commemorate the five representations of Buddha.
 The royal barge, local boat races, and other events are all part of the festival.